fastify/fastify/docs/Style-Guide.md

 ### When to use the second person "you" as the pronoun

-When writing articles or step-by-step guides, your content should communicate directly to readers who is the second person ("you") addressed.
+When writing articles or guides, your content should communicate directly to readers in the second person ("you") addressed form.
 It is easier to give them direct instruction on what to do on a particular topic.
-To see an example, visit the [Plugins-guide.md](https://github.com/fastify/fastify/blob/df9fbc183fa05fa1a23781b3f11fbf81f6854033/docs/Plugins-Guide.md) page on Github.
+To see an example, visit the [Plugins-guide.md](/docs/Plugins-Guide.md) page on Github.

 **Example**